Atropos99/TaiwanLottery-Codex/README.md

 hybrid that averages frequency and recency.
 Probabilities for the six main numbers (1–38) and the special number (1–8) are reported separately.
 After displaying probabilities, the program also suggests a set of six main numbers and one special number with the highest calculated probabilities.
+It also prints the least likely numbers for reference.